seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Lord Angelo? they have confessed you did.

 **DUKE VINCENTIO**
-’Tis false.
+'Tis false.

 **ESCALUS**
 How! know you where you are?

 **DUKE VINCENTIO**
 Respect to your great place! and let the devil
-Be sometime honour’d for his burning throne!
+Be sometime honour'd for his burning throne!
-Where is the duke? ’tis he should hear me speak.
+Where is the duke? 'tis he should hear me speak.

 **ESCALUS**
-The duke’s in us; and we will hear you speak:
+The duke's in us; and we will hear you speak:
 Look you speak justly.

 **DUKE VINCENTIO**
 Boldly, at least.
 But, O, poor souls,
 Come you to seek the lamb here of the fox?
 Good night to your redress!
 Is the duke gone?
 Then is your cause gone too.
-The duke’s unjust,
+The duke's unjust,
 Thus to retort your manifest appeal,
-And put your trial in the villain’s mouth
+And put your trial in the villain's mouth
 Which here you come to accuse.

 **LUCIO**
 This is the rascal; this is he I spoke of.

 **ESCALUS**
-Why, thou unreverend and unhallow’d friar,
+Why, thou unreverend and unhallow'd friar,
-Is’t not enough thou hast suborn’d these women
+Is't not enough thou hast suborn'd these women
 To accuse this worthy man, but, in foul mouth
 And in the witness of his proper ear,
 To call him villain? and then to glance from him
 To the duke himself, to tax him with injustice?
 Take him hence; to the rack with him!
-We’ll touse you
+We'll touse you
 Joint by joint, but we will know his purpose.
-What ‘unjust’!
+What 'unjust'!

 **DUKE VINCENTIO**
 Be not so hot; the duke